 There's an open scientific argument about what level of energy expenditure, as dictated by the revenue earned by bitcoin miners, is necessary to secure the system.
 If research on lower-energy methods pans out, bitcoin can change — or be replaced by a greener competitor.
 Until then, this is an essential cost for the currency.

-Bitcoin will replace credit cards and/or cash.
+credit cards and/or cash.